Therapeutic Garden Design and Garden Clubs for Care Homes and Day Centres

 Being part of our Garden Club gives residents the opportunity to express their identity through reminiscence, sharing knowledge, making choices and practicing skills.
 There is real enjoyment and a sense of social inclusion.
 Studies show that twice-weekly sessions can reduce depression, frustration, aggression and the tendency to wander.
 We adapt our sensory and practical gardening sessions for any abilities and any stage of dementia.

-We currently work at Linfield House, The Shelley, Sunhill Court, Melrose Care, New Tyne Resource Centre and Victoria Lodge.
+We have worked at Linfield House, The Shelley, Sunhill Court, Melrose Care, New Tyne Resource Centre and Victoria Lodge.
 We are happy to advise other care homes about setting up a Garden Club.